HTBox/crisischeckin/Contributing.md

     * sqllocaldb.exe delete v11.0

 After doing that, you should be able to run the Update-Database command again to get back to a clean database.

+Jumping in
+====

+Once you've gotten the projet running in your local environment, check out these issues https://github.com/HTBox/crisischeckin/issues?labels=jump-in&state=open any of which would be a great place to get started helping our project.